Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Introduction and main results

 In order to treat the critical well-posedness of \eqref{eq: maineq} on $\R\times\bS^3$, however, obtaining the sharp bilinear eigenfunction estimate on $\bS^3$ is only a necessary step in our approach.
-To carry out the strategy essentially devised by Herr \cite{Her13} and later by Herr and Strunk \cite{HS15}, we also need a refined $L^\infty_{x_2}L^4_{t,x_1}$-type Strichartz estimate on $\R_{x_1}\times\T_{x_2}$, tailored to certain spectrally localized data arising from an almost orthogonality argument.
+To carry out the strategy essentially devised by Herr \cite{Her13} and later by Herr and Strunk \cite{HS15}, we also need a refined anisotropic Strichartz estimate on $\R_{x_1}\times\T_{x_2}$ of $L^\infty_{x_2}L^p_{t,x_1}$-type, tailored to certain spectrally localized data arising from an almost orthogonality argument.
 The appearance of the $\T$ component is due to the fact that shifting the spectrum of the Laplace–Beltrami operator on $\bS^3$ by $-1$ yields the spectrum of $\T$, up to the removal of the zero mode.
 Similar to the discussion by Herr, Tataru, and Tzvetkov in \cite{HTT14}, there are two possible approaches to this problem.
 One is to get an $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate on $\R_{x_1}\times\T_{x_2}$ for some $p<4$, which currently seems out of reach.
-The other is to refine the reasoning at the $L^4$ level via counting and measure estimates, as was done in \cite{HTT14}.
-We also take the second approach here, and succeed in obtaining the desired estimate in Theorem \ref{mainthm: 2}.
-In particular, the proof introduces a novel kernel decomposition method, which enables the synthesis of various delicate measure estimates.
-Moreover, this method proves powerful, allowing the derivation of \textit{sharp} $L^4$-Strichartz estimates for the \textit{hyperbolic Schr\"odinger equation} on $\mathbb{R}\times\mathbb{T}$; see Remark \ref{rmk 5.1}.
+The other is to refine reasoning at the $L^4$ level, as was done in \cite{HTT14}.
+We also take the second approach here, and succeed in establishing the estimate stated in Theorem~\ref{mainthm: 2} through a careful combination of sharp counting and measure estimates.
+A key technical component is a novel kernel decomposition method, which facilitates the application of distinct arithmetic--geometric mean inequalities to the quadrilinear form---an essential step in assembling the various precise measure estimates.
+Notably, these techniques are sufficiently robust to yield \textit{sharp} $L^4$-Strichartz estimates for the \textit{hyperbolic Schr\"odinger equation} on $\mathbb{R}\times\mathbb{T}$; see Remark~\ref{rmk 5.1}.
 Combining Theorem \ref{mainthm: 2} with Theorem \ref{mainthm: 1}, we prove a refined bilinear Strichartz estimate on $\R\times \bS^3$ as recorded in Theorem \ref{mainthm: 3}.
 As a consequence, we obtain the small-data global well-posedness for the Cauchy problem \eqref{eq: maineq}, in Theorem \ref{mainthm: 4}.